dortegadelv/HaplotypeDFEStandingVariation/Programs/ExamplePipeline/README.md

 gcc -O3 -o stepftn stepftn.c -lm

-Finally run the following script to simulate haplotypes and compute the L values from the collection of allele frequency trajectories.
+Finally run the following script to simulate haplotypes under a structured coalescent framework with the program mssel and compute the L values from the collection of simulated haplotypes that contain the derived allele.
 The allele frequency trajectories will be sampled with replacement from the file ../Results/ReducedTrajectories.txt :

 bash SimulateL.sh ParameterFile_4Ns10.txt ParameterFile_4Ns10_B.txt 1 0.009999999 0.010000001 40 10 PopulationExpansionModel.txt 600 500 250000